jordiroca94/openai-script/README.md

 1. The application loads your OpenAI API key from environment variables
 2. It reads the prompt template from `prompts/prompt.tpl`
 3. The template is rendered with your specified movie title
-4. The prompt is sent to OpenAI's GPT-4o model through the abstracted client
+4. The prompt is sent to OpenAI's GPT-4o model through the client
 5. The response is processed and displayed in a structured format

 ## 📝 Customizing the Prompt Template